gunakar576/Customer_Segmentation/README.md

 - seaborn
 - scikit-learn

- ## Insights from Customer Segmentation
+ ##  🔍Insights from Customer Segmentation
  ### Cluster 1: Low Income, High Spending

 - Customers in this cluster have low annual income but high spending scores.